eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Yarn

-[Yarn](https://yarnpkg.com/) is a package manager for web projects that supports the npm package manager structure (package.json y node_modules)
+[Yarn](https://yarnpkg.com/) is a package manager for web projects that supports the npm package manager structure (package.json y node_modules).

 * * *